What is the selfdestruct function?

 Negative gas refers to a part of the transaction fee that the Ethereum chain refunds whenever the developers use the selfdestruct function.

-Since cleaning up the contract code from a blockchain is beneficial to the chain's health, the Ethereum community uses negative gas to incentivize using the selfdestruct function.
-When a contract calls the selfdestruct function, half of the total gas used for the transaction is refunded to the calling function.
+Ethereum incentivized using the selfdestruct function by rewarding the caller with the gas savings generated by removing the data from the blockchain.
+When a contract calls the selfdestruct function, half of the total gas used for the transaction was refunded to the caller.

 No, the selfdestruct function does not remove the history of a contract from the Ethereum chain — it only removes the contract's bytecode.

-However, if anyone sends funds to a selfdestructed contract (i.e. terminated contract) those funds cannot be recovered because the contract code has been deleted from the chain.
+Additionally, if anyone sends funds to a selfdestructed contract (i.e. terminated contract) they will not be rerouted and will be lost.

 The main issue with the mint contract is that it uses “this.balance” to verify if the contract has the sufficient funds or not to trigger the end clause.
 So, the attacker can easily send an amount to push the contract over the specified limit and then use the selfdestruct keyword to redirect the funds to their declared constructor.